Nursing Admissions

 General Nursing Admission Information Sessions

 Join us for information about the pre-requisites for the Nursing program, the TEAS test, the Nursing application process and hear frequently asked questions and answers.
-Click one of the dates below to attend a Zoom meeting.
+Click one of the links below to attend a Zoom meeting that is convenient for you.

 Nursing Application Assistance Sessions